Documentation

 Deque represents a single instance of the deque data structure.
 A Deque instance contains items of the type specified by the type argument.

-To create a Deque that has not yet allocated memory, but after it does will never resize to have space for less than 64 items:
+To create a Deque that will never resize to have space for less than 64 items, specify a base capacity:

-Any size values supplied here are rounded up to the nearest power of 2.
+Any values supplied to SetBaseCap and Grow are rounded up to the nearest power of 2, since the Deque grows by powers of 2.

 At returns the element at index i in the queue without removing the element from the queue.
 This method accepts only non-negative index values.
 At(0) refers to the first element and is the same as Front().
 At(Len()-1) refers to the last element and is the same as Back().
 If the index is invalid, the call panics.